 Protection includes capabilities to safeguard the homeland against acts of terrorism and man-made or natural disasters.
-It is focused on actions to protect the citizens, residents, visitors, and critical assets, systems, and networks against the greatest risks to our Nation in a manner that allows our interests, aspirations, and way of life to thrive.
-We will create conditions for a safer, more secure, and more resilient Nation by enhancing Protection through cooperation and collaboration with all sectors of society.
-Specific data available through the Protection Mission is identified in Table 5-13.
+It is focused on actions to protect the citizens, residents, visitors, and critical assets, systems, and networks against the greatest risks to our nation in a manner that allows our interests, aspirations, and way of life to thrive.
+We will create conditions for a safer, more secure, and more resilient nation by enhancing protection through cooperation and collaboration with all sectors of society.
+Specific data available through the Protection Mission is identified in Table 5-13 on page 121.